-Read one complete issue of a nineteenth-century children’s periodical available via UofL Libraries databases and write an essay (5-7 pages) in which you analyze the periodical in terms of any theme we have discussed thus far (such as race, religion, class, region, slavery, urbanization, gender, institutions).
-Your ONLY secondary source reference for the paper is Huck’s Raft and any Panopto lectures that prove useful to you.
-You MUST refer to course material in this essay.
-Refer to text by specific page number and to lecture by week.
-If the periodical you choose is very short, read more than one issue – because you need to have enough material for you to analyze the periodical in terms of a theme.
+Read one complete issue of an American nineteenth-century children’s periodical available via UofL Libraries databases and write an essay (5-7 pages – see word count) in which you analyze/interpret the periodical in terms of any theme we have discussed thus far (such as race, religion, class, region, slavery, urbanization, gender, institutions).

 To access complete issues of 19th-century periodicals: